 This study, and others like it, help us let go of the black and white thinking around health and fitness.
 What we need as a culture is a paradigm shift.
 We need to focus on getting more movement throughout the day.

-Note: this is a reader-supported site that contains affiliate links, meaning if you click through and make a purchase, I earn a small commission.
+Note: this is a reader-supported site that contains affiliate links, including Amazon associates links, meaning if you click through and make a purchase, I earn a small commission.
 Thank you!

 12 Ways to Sprinkle Movement Throughout Your Day